aroberge/avantpy/proposal/idea.md

 Purists will no doubt object to this addition.
 In this section, I explain my reasoning for this addition, first by describing loops as seen by experienced
 Python programmers, followed by how they might be first encountered by beginners.

-### Three types of loops
+### What's right with Python's `for` loop

-For an experience programmer, there are 3 basic cases for writing a loop:
+For an experienced programmer, there are 3 basic cases for writing a loop:

 1. repeating some instructions for each item of a "collection";
-2. repeating some instructions while or until a certain condition is met;
+2. repeating some instructions a fixed number of times;
-3. repeating some instructions a fixed number of times.
+3. repeating some instructions while or until a certain condition is met.

-Let's consider them in order.
+The first two cases use a `for` loop in Python.
+Let's examine them.

 ### Items in a collection